dryu99/boonwegig-pub/README.md

 - [ ] set up cron jobs
   - [ ] delete rows in prod db
   - [ ] make sure scraper db is pointing to prod supabase.
+  - [ ] double check how we can handle dates, we might need to use a date library or do some kind of country code check to make sure that we're storing correct timezones
 - [ ] write script that'll print out all needs_review rows for all tables (maybe write sql for db beaver)
   - [ ] check how easy it is to edit stuff in db beaver
 - [ ] see how painful it is to manually check things